6 Innovative Ways to Improve Hand Hygiene in Australian Hospitals

 - Introduce reward incentives to encourage positive behaviour

 - Create a hospital climate that emphasises individual and unit level accountability

-Take a Fresh Look at Hand Washing Improvement in the Hospital Setting
+Taking a Fresh Look at Hand Washing Improvements in the Hospital Setting

-1. Use Alcohol-Based Hand Rubs as the First Line of Defence
+1. Use Alcohol-Based Hand Rubs as First Line of Defence

-Extensive research suggests the use of ABHRs over soap and water because of the following advantages they bring.
-They:
+Extensive research suggests the use of ABHRs due to the following advantages they bring: